cmderdev/cmder/README.md

 To start SSH agent simply call `start-ssh-agent`, which is in the `vendor/git-for-windows/cmd` folder.

 If you want to run SSH agent on startup, include the line `@call "%GIT_INSTALL_ROOT%/cmd/start-ssh-agent.cmd"` in `%CMDER_ROOT%/config/user-profile.cmd` (usually just uncomment it).

+### Using external Cygwin, MinGW, MSys2, or Git for Windows SDK with Cmder

+1. Setup a new task by pressing '<kbd>Win</kbd> +<kbd>Alt</kbd> + <kbd>T</kbd>'
+1. Click the '+' button to add a task.
+1. Name the new task in the top text box.
+1. Provide task parameters, this is optional.
+1. Add ```cmd /c "[path_to_external_env]\bin\bash --login -i" -new_console:d:%USERPROFILE%``` to the Commands text box.

+Recommended Optional Steps:

+Copy the 'vendor/cmder_exinit' file to the Cygwin, MinGW, MSys2, or Git for Windows SDK environments ```/etc/profile.d/``` folder to use portable settings in the $CMDER_ROOT/config folder.

+The destination file extension depends on the shell you use in that environment.
+For example:

+* bash - Copy to /etc/profile.d/cmder_exinit.sh
+* zsh  - Copy to /etc/profile.d/cmder_exinit.zsh

+Uncomment and edit the below line to use Cmder/config even when launched from outside Cmder.

 ## Todo